Ajax Shoreline Project

 Coupled with more intense and frequent storm events fueled by climate change, the Ajax Waterfront shoreline is vulnerable to hazardous erosion conditions.

-The proposed dynamic cobble and boulder beach uses natural processes and a mix of large and small stone material to provide:
+The proposed cobble and boulder shoreline uses natural processes and a mix of large and small stone material to provide:

 • Protection from waves to reduce erosion impacts to parkland, trails,